minluca/arbitrage_system/README.md

 The detector will:

-- Connect to Python server
+- Connect to Python server on localhost:5001
 - Begin processing market data
-- Output detected arbitrage opportunities to console and logs
+- Output detected arbitrage opportunities to console

+**Note**: Start the Python server first, then the C++ detector.
+The C++ detector needs the Python server to be listening on port 5001.

 ## Configuration